-River City Environmental will be contracted to clean the catch basins after the sediment samples have been collected as discussed above.
+After the sediment samples have been collected as discussed above, the catch basins will be cleaned out.
 The City Bureau of Environmental Services will be notified before cleaning activities and the stormwater line will be plugged so that sediment and wash water do not discharge into the City system.
 The catch basins will first be cleaned using a vacuum truck.
 One vacuum truck will be used to clean the catch basins connected to the stormwater system (CB1 through CB5) and a second vacuum truck will be used to clean the catch basins connected to the sanitary system (CB6 and CB7).
 Once the catch basins are cleaned, the discharge lines will be jetted and scoped to clean clogged debris and evaluate the discharge locations and connections.